Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudsearch-v1/readme.md

 await gapi.client.cloudsearch.operations.get({ name: "name",  });

 /*
+Provides functionality to remove logged activity for a user.
+Currently to be used only for dynamite 1p clients **Note:** This API requires a standard end user account to execute.
+A service account can't perform Remove Activity requests directly; to use a service account to perform queries, set up [Google Workspace domain-wide delegation of authority](https://developers.google.com/cloud-search/docs/guides/delegation/).
+*/
+await gapi.client.cloudsearch.query.removeActivity({  });

+/*
 The Cloud Search Query API provides the search method, which returns the most relevant results from a user query.
 The results can come from Google Workspace apps, such as Gmail or Google Drive, or they can come from data that you have indexed from a third party. **Note:** This API requires a standard end user account to execute.
 A service account can't perform Query API requests directly; to use a service account to perform queries, set up [Google Workspace domain-wide delegation of authority](https://developers.google.com/cloud-search/docs/guides/delegation/).
 */
 await gapi.client.cloudsearch.query.search({  });